Aumni-Fund/node-coding-challenge/README.md

 <img src="https://aumni-public.s3.amazonaws.com/AumniLogoColor.png" alt="Aumni Logo" width="200" height="55">

-# NodeJs Coding Challenge
+# Node.js Coding Challenge

-The purpose of this coding challenge is to gauge knowledge in NodeJs and JavaScript.
-In the coding challenge, you will build a NodeJs api interface that an end user can consume to get a small subset of Aumni data.
+The purpose of this coding challenge is to gauge knowledge in Node.js and Typescript.
+In the coding challenge, you will build a Node.js api interface that an end user can consume to get a small subset of Aumni data.
 Below you will find some helpful terminology to help you understand what these domain-specific terms mean.

 ## Terminology